Achalasia in Children

 Achalasia is a rare disease that makes it hard to swallow foods and liquids.
 In achalasia, there is a problem with the tube that carries food from the mouth to the stomach (esophagus).
 The muscles that make the esophagus contract and push food down to the stomach don’t work well.
 The muscle contractions get weak.

-The LES (lower esophageal sphincter) also doesn’t work well.
+The lower esophageal sphincter (LES) also doesn’t work well.
 The LES is the muscle at the bottom of the esophagus, where it joins the stomach.
 With achalasia, the LES gets narrow and tight.
 Food does not pass into the stomach as it should.
 Over time, food and liquid can collect in the esophagus.
-This disorder happens more often in adults.
-It is rare in children.

 What are the symptoms of achalasia in a child?

 Symptoms often start slowly and get worse over time.
 They may look like symptoms of other disorders.
-Make sure your child sees his or her healthcare provider for a diagnosis.
-The following are common symptoms of achalasia:
+Make sure your child sees their healthcare provider for a diagnosis.
+These are common symptoms of achalasia:

 - Vomiting undigested food